-Backpacking Europe when I was 20 changed a lot of things for me.
+Backpacking Europe for 1.5 months when I was 20 changed a lot of things for me.

 There was of course my plumper waistline and newfound devotion to Belgian beer, but more importantly, I had some pretty big epiphanies about traveling and money.

 Now, don’t get me wrong – traveling is a huge expense, but for the longest time, I always saw it as impossibly expensive.

 I never knew that there were alternatives to hotels, I didn’t know it was possible to cook for yourself, and genuinely, I thought airplanes were the only way you could travel places.